rumblelog/bettel-royale/README.md

--   `game` - Every game that happened is listed here with the information of who hosted it (or `NULL` if it was an automatically scheduled game), which era it ran on, when it started, the XP multiplier, the amount of coins rewarded for a win and which channel it was started in.
+-   `game` - Every game that happened is listed here with the information of who hosted it (or `NULL` if it was an automatically scheduled game), which era it ran on, when it started, the XP multiplier, the amount of coins rewarded for a win, who won and which channel it was started in.
 -   `interactions` - Every interaction that happened is listed here with the round that it occurred in.
 The message ID is the respective message template in the `interaction_messages` template.